Ida Laura Pfeiffer: Istanbul, Jerusalem, and Iceland (1842–1845)

-After her sons settled in secure employment, Ida Pfeiffer was finally able to fulfill her childhood dream of traveling to foreign places.
-She later wrote in Reise nach dem skandinavischen Norden und der Insel Island im Jahre 1845 (“Visit to Iceland and the Scandinavian North,” 2 vols., Leipzig, 1845):
+At 45 years old with her sons grown and settled in secure employment, Pfeiffer was finally able to fulfill her childhood dream of traveling to foreign places.
+She later wrote in Reise nach dem skandinavischen Norden und der Insel Island im Jahre 1845 ("Visit to Iceland and the Scandinavian North," 2 vols., Leipzig, 1845):

 When I was but a little child, I had already a strong desire to see the world.
 Whenever I met a travelling-carriage, I would stop involuntarily, and gaze after it until it had disappeared; I used even to envy the postilion, for I thought he also must have accomplished the whole long journey.

-In 1842, she traveled along the Danube river to Istanbul.
-From there she continued to Jerusalem, stopping at Smyrna, Rhodes, Cyprus, Beirut, Caesarea, and Jaffa.
+In 1842, she first traveled along the River Danube to Istanbul, from there she continued to Jerusalem, stopping at Smyrna, Rhodes, Cyprus, Beirut, Caesarea, and Jaffa.
 She returned to Beirut on 10 July 1842 and sailed for Egypt.
 She visited Alexandria, Cairo, and the Red Sea before returning home via Rome.
 Among those she met on the trip was landscape painter Hubert Sattler, the British artist William Henry Bartlett, and the Bohemian botanist, Count Friedrich von Berchtold.

-She published an anonymous account of her journey in Reise einer Wienerin in das Heilige Land (“A Vienna woman's trip to the Holy Land,” 2 vols., Vienna, 1844).
+She published an anonymous account of her journey in Reise einer Wienerin in das Heilige Land ("A Vienna woman's trip to the Holy Land," 2 vols., Vienna, 1844).
 In return, she received 700 florins to fund her next trip.
 The book was an instant success.
 It went through three editions and was translated into Czech in 1846 and English in 1852.

 In 1845, Pfeiffer set out to Scandinavia and Iceland.
 In preparation for her travel, she studied English and Danish as well as how to preserve natural specimens and take daguerreotypes.
 The adventure began on 10 April 1845.
 She traveled from Vienna to Copenhagen, then boarded the Johann on 4 May, reaching Hafnarfjörður on the southwest coast of Iceland in eleven days.
 She rode to Reykjavík on horseback and toured the geothermal area of Krýsuvík.
 She proceeded to visit the Golden Falls and climb the volcano Mount Hekla.
 After her return to Denmark, she took a small steamer north to Gothenburg, Sweden and from there, went further north to Norway.

-She came back to Vienna on 4 October 1845 and published her journal the following year: Reise nach dem skandinavischen Norden und der Insel Island (“Trip to the Scandinavian North and the island of Iceland,” Pest, 1846).
+She came back to Vienna on 4 October 1845 and published her journal the following year: Reise nach dem skandinavischen Norden und der Insel Island ("Trip to the Scandinavian North and the island of Iceland," Pest, 1846).
 English translations of the book appeared in Britain and the US in 1852.